 Article By: Francesca Burke

 You might not think there are any famous land surveyors, but lots of famous names and faces have contributed to the industry.
 Next time you’re at a dinner party, bring up the following names and sit back to bask in the room’s full attention…

 Leonard Digges was a 16th century English mathematician and surveyor, and the inventor of the theodolite.
 Theodolites use a telescope to measure horizontal and vertical angles.
-Nowadays theodolites are digital, highly accurate and incredibly useful in land surveying, although they have been adapted for use in meteorology and rocket launches.
+Nowadays theodolites are digital, highly accurate and integral to land surveying.
+Furthermore, they have been adapted for use in meteorology and rocket launches.